ApesterDevelopers/javascript-sdk/README.md

 -The Apester R&D Team

-## How To Use:
+## Installation:

 Include the JS SDK on your page once before the \</head> tag.
 `<script type="text/javascript" src="//static.apester.com/js/sdk/v1.1/apester-sdk.min.js"></script>`

+## Usage

-Then, to embed an item in your article, use this embed code:
+To embed an item in your article, use the following code:

 | Media Type  | HTML to embed unit  | # |
 |---------|--------------|--------------|